An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Rest as Medicine

 Rest more to enhance and extend life.
-Shabbat observed weekly as a full day of restoration.
-The body's need for rest is not weakness, it is covenant wisdom.
+Sabbath is observed weekly as a full day of restoration.
+The body's need for rest is not weakness, it is practical wisdom.

 3